 Special Pathogens Laboratory sets the industry standard for Legionella control through our introduction and evaluation of disinfection technologies.
 Since the early 1990s, we have tested all major Legionella disinfection technologies used in the field and continue to explore new technologies.
 Our findings are published in peer-reviewed scientific and medical journals.
-We use a step-wise evaluation criteria for determining the efficacy of disinfection methods.
+SPL validates the efficacy of disinfection methods for Legionella in water systems using a step-wise evaluation criteria.
+Our approach is published in the Experiences of the First 16 Hospitals Using Copper-silver Ionization: Implications for the Evaluation of Other Disinfection Modalities (2003).

 Following are disinfection technologies shown to effectively reduce the presence of Legionella in water systems:

 Monochloramine has been used successfully for municipal water treatment.
-Now a commercial system for treatment of single buildings has been developed by Sanipur (Brescia, Italy).
+An onsite monochloramine generation system for treatment of single buildings was developed by Sanipur (Brescia, Italy).
+The results showed a significant decrease in Legionella percent positivity of the hospital's hot water system soon after installation.
 Dr. Stout presented findings of the first U.S. study of this monochloramine generating system for Legionella disinfection at the annual Association of Water Technologies conference in September 2012.
-The results showed a significant decrease in Legionella percent positivity of the hospital's hot water system soon after installation.

 Copper and silver ions are bactericidal against Legionella and other waterborne pathogens.
 A study by Dr. Janet E. Stout and Dr. Victor L. Yu, published in Infection Control and Hospital Epidemiology, documents that copper-silver ionization significantly reduced Legionella in hot water distribution systems of 16 hospitals, and reduced or eliminated cases of hospital-acquired Legionnaires' disease.

-Experiences of the First 16 Hospitals Using Copper-Silver Ionization for Legionella Control: Implications for the Evaluation of Other Disinfection Modalities
+Experiences of the First 16 Hospitals Using Copper-Silver Ionization for Legionella Control: Implications for the Evaluation of Other Disinfection Modalities.
+Janet E. Stout, PhD; Victor L. Yu, MD.
+Infection Control and Hospital Epidemiology; Aug.
+2003: Volume 24, No. 8.

 Research conducted by Special Pathogens Laboratory showed that Legionella can be successfully controlled by chlorine dioxide.
 The time needed to achieve requisite reduction in percent positivity is site specific and dependent on whether the application point is on the cold water, hot water or a combination.